srpg/Zombie-Riot-V2/README.md

 This plugin replaces <a href="https://github.com/srpg/Zombie-Riot">my old zombie riot plugin</a>, better coded and some cvars options to modify

+#  How to use multiple models same day example:
+model = 'path/to/model.mdl,second/path/model'

 # Example of days adding
 1. Go inside of settings.ini file.
 2. Make enter inside of file after [4]